BeatLink/BlockURL/README.md

 python3 -m venv venv
 source venv/bin/activate
-pip install --no-cache-dir --upgrade -r requirements.txt
+pip install --no-cache-dir --upgrade -r requirements.txt DATABASE_PATH=blockurl.db python3 app/blockurl/main.py
 ```

-2. Start the server with `DATABASE_PATH=blockurl.db python3 app/blockurl/main.py`
+The development sync server should now be accessible at [http://localhost:8000](http://localhost:8000)

+### Loading the Addon
-3. Next, load the addon as a temporary addon in `about:debugging`.
+1. Load the addon as a temporary addon in `about:debugging`.

-4. Edit the code as needed.
+2. Edit the code as needed.
 Be sure to reload the addon from `about:debugging`

 #### Publishing to Dockerhub
 The publishing is handled by Github Actions.

 1. Create a release explaining the changes
 2. Github Actions should build the sync server automatically